Applying for Admission

 - Please apply through the centralized application system, OTCAS.
 Once you create your account, be sure to select Shawnee State University as a designated school.
 The application deadline for the following Fall is December 1st.

-- Applicants must also submit a graduate application (PDF), and $30 nonrefundable fee to:
+- Applicants must also submit a graduate application, and $30 Graduate Application fee

 Bobbi Massie, Graduate Center Administrator